serverlessworkflow/specification/specification.md

 }
 ```

-would set the value of "paramName" to "Hello John Doe".
+would set the value of 'paramName' to 'Hello John Doe'.

 Expressions can also be used to select a portion of the JSON data, this is in particularly useful for data filters.
 For example: